 Illinois (IL)

 Illinois does not yet offer legal iGaming.
 Residents can access land-based casinos and a state lottery, but online slots and table games remain off the table.
-While waiting for the greenlight, players can access Illinois online casinos on their mobile or desktop devices.
+While waiting for the greenlight, players can access offshore Illinois online casinos on their mobile or desktop devices.

 Indiana (IN)

 Indiana legalized commercial land-based casinos which are overseen by the Indiana Gaming Commission.
 The state has also allowed sports betting in 2019.
 Legalizing iGaming is the missing piece to the puzzle.
-In the meantime, residents have the option to play at Indiana casino sites offering popular games and secure payments.
+In the meantime, residents have the option to play at offshore Indiana casino sites offering popular games and secure payments.

 Current legislation